Monopole Josephson Effects in a Dirac Spin Liquid: Discussion

 We note that our predictions are backed up by writing a phenomenological monopole tunneling Hamiltonian that assumes that a DSL couples to a nearby ordered state chiefly through monopole tunneling terms, since monopoles are the most relevant operators in the DSL.
 We do not however attempt a full boundary conformal field theory calculation.
 This is because the current understanding of QED$_3$ as a CFT (even without boundaries) is still in its nascent stages, although there have been promising recent numerical developments~\cite{chester2016towards,albayrak2022bootstrapping,he2021conformal}.
 We also note that due to the Josephson effect, the quantum state of the DSL region differs from the ground state of QED$_3$.
 For example, when there is an AC electric field through the DSL, the DSL is in a nonequilibrium state.
 When there is a mixed spin-valley current, lattice translation symmetry gets broken.
 In such cases, whether the framework of DSL theory is still a valid description or not would depend on the strength of coupling between the different regions, size of the DSL region, and temperature.
 Determining this would again require a detailed boundary CFT calculation, and is beyond the scope of this work.

-This work presents an in-principle method to externally induce and probe gauge field strengths in strongly coupled spin liquids in 2+1 dimensions.
+Our work presents an in-principle method to externally induce and measure emergent gauge field strengths in strongly coupled spin liquids in 2+1 dimensions.
 In general, one has more control over the degrees of freedom in an ordered state.
 So looking forward, attempting to probe operators in other spin liquids using more conventional ordered states is a promising direction.
 We note that Ref.~\cite{nakosai2019magnetic} theoretically considered tunneling of spinons between ferromagnets through a quantum spin ice in 3+1D, and is closely related to this idea.

 A second interesting direction is in the context of recent developments in Rydberg atom arrays that take us one step closer to realizing a spin liquid in a lab~\cite{semeghini2021probing}.
 In these experiments, one can access projections of the microscopic wavefunction in a preferred basis.
 It will therefore be interesting to come up with signatures of long wavelength operators and non-equilibrium steady state features such as currents, but in the many-body wave function, such that they can be accessed in these experiments.